tricksal/learn-build-earn-in-public/templates/quest-planning/quest-selection-worksheet.md

 **Selected Quest:** _______________________________________

 ### Quest Statement
-*Write a 1-2 sentence description of what you want to explore/achieve*
+*Write a 1-2 sentence description of what you want to create/explore*

 _______________________________________
 _______________________________________

 ### Success Criteria
-*What would "success" look like for this Quest?*
+*What would "success" look like for this creative Quest?*

 **Primary Success Metrics:**
 - [ ] _______________________________________